Developing sustainable livelihoods for rural communities.

 The model is based on the creation of conservation cooperatives that provide a wealth of services to their members to establish sustainable livelihoods coupled with conservation commitments.
 Services include healthcare, education, access to capital to launch small businesses, as well as opportunities and incentives to manage and protect forests, lands, wildlife and fishery.

-The Trafigura Foundation is glad to announce a three-year partnership with Planet Indonesia to back the organisation’s two-fold intervention in support of 2,400 farmer and fisher households in 18 villages in West Kalimatan.
+The Trafigura Foundation is supporting Planet Indonesia through a three-year partnership to back the organisation’s two-fold intervention in support of 2,400 farmer and fisher households in 18 villages in West Kalimatan.